 A national railway organisation struggled to understand why so many travellers submit unsubstantiated complaints after receiving a penalty fare.
 We combined behavioural insight with qualitative and quantitative customer data to understand why this undesired behaviour arose during the implementation of a new digital ticketing system.

 Various nudging and rational override interventions (in both physical, digital and interactive forms) were implemented at crucial touchpoints in the journey that improved customer satisfaction and reduced unsubstantiated complaints.

-- We don’t copy/ paste solutions.
-We create tailor-made interventions that fit the context and the needs of individual users: Based on validated intervention strategies and relevant insights about the context, user and process, it’s the designers’ craft to integrate them and apply it in novel ways.
+We don’t copy/ paste solutions.
+We create tailor-made interventions that fit the context and the needs of individual users: Based on validated intervention strategies and relevant insights about the context, user and process, it’s the designers’ craft to integrate them and apply them in novel ways.
 Many service providers simply copy nudges from effective existing examples but that’s not a guarantee of success.
 Behaviour change is a tricky thing – the devil is in the detail.
-Great interventions incorporate the effects of the unique context, situation and even individual-level difference in behaviour.
+Great interventions incorporate the effects of the unique context, situation and even individual-level differences in behaviour.
 When the data is available it’s even possible to create personalised interventions that go beyond the common ‘one-size-fits-all’ approach.